Table of Contents

 Measurement of coercivity

 - Coercivity can be measured in both directions, for positive or negative applied field.
-The procedure is identical in both cases, but simply performed with the opposing magnetic polarity, or reversed position of the sample in the measurement system (and the value of HC,R may be then averaged from both directions).31)
+The procedure is identical in both cases, but simply performed with the opposing magnetic polarity, or reversed position of the sample in the measurement system (and the value of HC,R may be then averaged from both directions, for symmetrical materials).118)

 In soft (and semi-hard) ferromagnets